Back to news Policy & regulation

 13 June 2026 · 2 min read

-State attorneys general open investigation into OpenAI over treatment of minors
+State attorneys general investigate OpenAI over its treatment of minors

-An OpenAI spokesperson said the company takes the concerns raised by the attorneys general seriously and intends to engage with their offices.
-The spokesperson also described measures the company says it has adopted, including age prediction, parental tools, safeguards that direct people to real-world resources and trusted human contacts, and a ban on advertising that targets children.
+In response, an OpenAI spokesperson said the company takes the concerns seriously and intends to engage with the offices involved.
+The spokesperson described a more protective experience for minors, citing safeguards that direct users to real-world resources and trusted human contacts, along with age prediction, parental tools, and a ban on advertising that targets children.

 Sources